Marquette vs. Michigan State: Odds, spread, over/under - NCAA Tournament Second Round

 Marquette vs. Michigan State Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup posted at different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup at multiple sportsbooks.

 |Favorite